mserbout/Lab2-Secure-Cloud-Storage/README.md

 2. Execute the `py run.py` file.

-Ensure you have registered before try log in !!
+Ensure you  registered before try log in !!